-Howes: Volkswagen shouldn’t feel entitled in taking auto crown
+Howes: VW shouldn’t feel entitled in taking auto crown

 Barring a last-minute surge by General Motors Co., Volkswagen AG will claim the global sales leadership long coveted by the German automaker.

 Toyota Motor Corp. confirmed Monday that it sold 10.175 million vehicles worldwide, not enough to top 10.3 million sold by VW.
 Germany’s largest automaker should know enough by now to temper its aspirations, given its ignominious chapter in the industry’s record of hubris run amok.

 Recent history shows the quest to become No. 1 is a recurring industry malady that knows no national boundaries — and it increasingly culminates in crisis.
 Look no further than the “global big three” of GM, VW and Toyota continually jockeying for leadership.

 Each has paid dearly for a peculiar kind of greed that doesn’t necessarily translate into industry-leading profits and top-performing share prices.
 It produces corporate calamity that proves very embarrassing and very expensive.

 VW’s deepening “dieselgate” scandal is rooted in its bid to persuade American consumers that “Clean diesel” is not an oxymoron.
 But it turned out to be just that, thanks to the discovery of duplicitous scheming by VW engineers.

 The German automaker’s arrogance will cost the automaker a $15 billion settlement with U.S. regulators; is forging a cottage industry for plaintiffs lawyers; soured relations with customers and dealers; and will do untold damage to its reputation, if not its humility.